k8gb-io/k8gb/docs/admiralty.md

 ## Add k8gb annotations to Ingress object to enable global load balancing

-Observer that there are no Gslb resources in the Target clusters
+Observe that there are no Gslb resources in the Target clusters

 ```sh
 kubectl --context kind-eu get gslb